connbrack/ttsclip/README.md

 sudo apt install ./ttsclip.deb
 ```

 This code relies on aws Amazon Polly and will not work without it.
-To get this you will need to set up an aws account and get the cli.
+To get this you will need to set up an aws account and get the aws cli.
 Following the steps here (https://docs.aws.amazon.com/polly/latest/dg/getting-started-cli.html)

 Please note: The Amazon Polly free tier has a word limit.
 Exceeding that will start to cost money.
 For my uses the limit and rates have been reasonable.